Colorado Fire Grows By Over 100,000 Acres In 1 Day, Hits Rocky Mountain National Park

 The cause is under investigation.

 Three of the five largest fires in Colorado history are from 2020.
-The state has battled its largest fire in history for over two months just west of Fort Collins.
-The fire, named Cameron Peak, continues to burn and spread to about 207,000 acres.
+The state has battled its largest fire in history for more than two months just west of Fort Collins.
+The fire, named Cameron Peak, continues to burn and has spread to about 207,000 acres.
 It is 55% contained.

 "By the end of September, nearly 100% of the state was experiencing some level of drought, up from 51% since the beginning of the calendar year," according to a monthly report from the Colorado Climate Center.